 The mission of Chapman University finds expression through the following central commitments:

-Chapman University, traces its roots back a century and a half to Hesperian College, opened at the very hour of Abraham Lincoln's inauguration as the sixteenth U. S. president in 1861.
+Chapman University traces its roots back more than a century and a half to Hesperian College, which opened on the same day that Abraham Lincoln was inaugurated as the sixteenth U. S. president in 1861.
 Hesperian and several other institutions later merged with California Christian College in Los Angeles.
 In 1934 the institution was renamed in recognition of its most generous benefactor, C. C. Chapman, successful real estate investor, rancher, and pioneer Orange County church leader.
 Chapman College moved to the city of Orange in 1954.
 In September of 1991 the college became Chapman University, further strengthening its commitment to international education and an innovative undergraduate curriculum and graduate programs.

 Chapman University is accredited by the Western Association of Schools and Colleges, Accrediting Commission for Senior Colleges and Universities (985 Atlantic Avenue, Suite 100, Alameda, CA 94501, 510/748–9001).
 Chapman University is also proud to have many of its programs nationally accredited.
 The business programs are accredited by AACSB: The Association to Advance Collegiate Schools of Business.
 The music programs are accredited by the National Association of Schools of Music.
-The graduate program in physical therapy is accredited by the American Physical Therapy Association.
+The graduate program in physical therapy is accredited by the Commission on Accreditation in Physical Therapy Education.
 The athletic training education program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The juris doctorate has been granted accreditation by the American Bar Association.
-The school psychology program is accredited by the National Association of School Psychologists.
-The marriage and family therapy program is accredited by the Commission on Accreditation for Marriage and Family Therapy.
-The university’s teacher training and credential programs are approved by the California State Department of Education.
-The art program is accredited by the National Association of Schools of Art and Design.
+The School of Law has been granted accreditation by the American Bar Association.
+The school psychology program is accredited by the National Association of School Psychologists and the International School Psychology Association (ISPA).
+The marriage and family therapy program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education.
+The university’s teacher training and credential programs are approved by the California Commission on Teacher Credentialing.
 The dance program is accredited by the National Association of Schools of Dance.
 The theatre program is accredited by the National Association of Schools of Theatre.
 The communication sciences and disorder program is accredited by the Council on Academic Accreditation in Audiology Speech-Language Pathology of the American Speech-Language-Hearing Association.
 The educational studies program is accredited by the Teacher Education Accreditation Council (TEAC).

 Chapman University is a member of the Independent Colleges of Southern California, the Association of American Colleges and Universities, the College Entrance Examination Board, the Western College Association, the Association of Independent California Colleges and Universities, the American Council on Education, the American Association of Colleges for Teacher Education, and the Division of Higher Education of the Christian Church (Disciples of Christ).
 The School of Law is a member of the Association of American Law Schools (AALS).